1 Have a sense of humor.

 #27 Change Baby’s Diet (or yours if breastfeeding)

 Babies can have food allergies.
-Food allergies can cause stomach ailments and rashes that can make baby uncomfortable.
+Food allergies can cause stomach ailments and rashes that can make the baby uncomfortable.
 What do babies do when they are uncomfortable?
 They cry.
 If breastfeeding, yes, it is your diet that needs to change.
 It is quite possible that whatever upsets your tummy also upsets babies.

 - Read for Change: How Your Breastfeeding Diet Affects Your Baby